 Performance on Fusion Ambient and Vital Sign Model

-When we obtain the results from first layer nonparametric hierarchical AR model (NHARM), we have get the predicted results of ambient and vital sign.
+When we obtain the results from first layer nonparametric hierarchical AR model (NHAC), we have get the predicted results of ambient and vital sign.
 Each instance is considered as the concatenation of 60 successive vital sign data, and the predicted result of vital sign data are the discrete data.
 Each predicted result represents an activity that the user does.
 Because the limitation of current sensor cannot sense environment in a very short interval time, the system snapshots the environment by ambient sensors every 5 seconds.
 The fused AR model also predicts user’s daily living activities every 5 seconds.

 The result of ambient AR model can represent the environment observation and the objective point of view to monitor user’s activities.
 The result of vital sign model can represent the human behavior and the subjective of view to monitor user’s activities.
-The 2nd layer NHARM concatenates the results from ambient and vital sign AR models as the completed point of view to monitor user’s activities.
+The 2nd layer NHAC concatenates the results from ambient and vital sign AR models as the completed point of view to monitor user’s activities.
 We compute different concatenated results occurs times from all results to find the time-frequency (TF) value of each type of concatenated result.
 When a TF value of a type of concatenated result is higher than 1%, this type of concatenated result becomes a cluster head.
 The other types of concatenated results, which TF value are lower than 1%, are used KNN approach to predict its cluster and add it into the cluster.
 For the KNN approach, it finds the distance between current instance and other instances by their features.
 If using the results from ambient and vital sign AR model for KNN approach, it cannot determine the difference between different activities.
 Since both the predicted results are different to ambient and vital sign AR models, the distance is fixed 2.
 And one predicted result is same but the other is different, then the distance is 1.
 We can only find the 2 different value of distances, the KNN is ineffective.
 So, we generate new features for KNN model, and the new features are extracting from ambient and vital sign part AR model.
 However, the time domain of features between ambient and vital sign are different.
 The time domain of ambient feature is the snapshot of ambient sensor’s active status; and the time domain of vital sign feature is one minute successive hand’s behaviors.
 It is hard to dismantle the features of vital sign AR model, so we transfer the data format of ambient predicted results.
 We consider the time domain of ambient AR model is same to hand’s behaviors.
 So we build the histogram of one minute successive ambient predicted results as the new features.
 The occurred times of each cluster is multiple 5 to fill up the non-sensing data.
 For example, Table 5-8 shows the feature format from a sequence of activity “Watch TV”.